 Internationales Frauen Film Fest Dortmund+Köln is Germany’s largest forum for women in the film industry and presents outstanding films by women spanning all genres and styles.
-For almost 40 years the festival has played an active role in ensuring that films by women directors are seen, appreciated and celebrated.
+For more than 40 years the festival has played an active role in ensuring that films by women directors are seen, appreciated and celebrated.
 We promote the influence of women in all fields of the cinema industry, mainly as directors, but also cinematographers, producers, scriptwriters, composers, songwriters and, actors to name but a few.

 IFFF Dortmund+Köln was born out of the 2006 merging of the two women’s film festivals femme totale (Dortmund) and Feminale (Cologne).
 An overview of the important historical stations: